viam-soleng/otis-elevator-python/README.md

 # Test Example

-An example of using this module to test out the codebase can be found int the `module` folder.
+An example of using this module to test out the codebase can be found in the `tests` folder.